siefca/attribute-filters/docs/USAGE.md

 Caution: Annotating attributes that aren't present in a set with `annotate_attribute_set` or by using `annotate` method will raise an error.

-Be aware that updating annotations from within instnce methods won't work on a global sets.
-That's because you'll always get a copy when querying these sets.
+Be aware that updating annotations from within instnce methods won't work on a sets defined directly in classes describing models.
+That's because you'll always get a copy when querying these sets at instance-level.
 They will work in a model, at a class-level however.

 ```ruby